annotation/text-fabric/docs/Api/General.md

     ???+ info "Description"
         Produces an ordered tuple of adjacent **previous** nodes from `node`, i.e. nodes whose last slot just precedes the first slot of `node`.

+    ???+ info "Description"
+        Produces an ordered tuple of adjacent **previous** nodes.

+    ??? info "node"
+        The node whose lefy adjacent nodes will be delivered;
+        i.e. the nodes whose last slot immediately precede the first slot of `node`.

 ??? explanation "Locality and levels"
     Here is something that is very important to be aware of when using `sortNodes`